Finding and Accessing Secondary Data for Your Research IC10

 Rehabilitation Researchers such as Physical Therapists, Occupational Therapists, Researchers and Scientists, Physicians, Clinicians, Nurses, Biomedical Engineers, etc.

 The workshop will introduce attendees to the expanding realm of secondary data resources available for rehabilitation research.
-The workshop will be led by researchers and data archivists from the Center for Large Data Research and Data Sharing in Rehabilitation (CLDR) at the University of Texas Medical Branch and the Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan.
+The workshop will be led by researchers and data archivists from the Center for Large Data Research and Data Sharing in Rehabilitation (CLDR) and the Inter-university Consortium for Political and Social Research (ICPSR).
 We will provide information on the value of secondary data analysis in advancing scholarship and practice in rehabilitation medicine; how to find and select secondary data related to a topic of interest; and the fundamentals of managing and analyzing archived data.
 We will utilize both didactic learning methods and hands-on activities.
 The information provided will help investigators increase both the scope and impact of their research programs.